niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/AWS-Basics/Services/09-Secuirty & Management/Management.md

 just tag different resources, can be used in conjunction with IAM policies

 ## Resource Groups:
-A collec tion of resources that share one or more tags, helps organize and consolidate information, can display details about a group like metrics, alarms, configuration settings.
+A collection of resources that share one or more tags, helps organize and consolidate information, can display details about a group like metrics, alarms, configuration settings.

 ## Business Centric Services